CSandler-Dev/SWAB-Tech-SSG/content/👆 Navigating This Website 🗺️.md

     - Click the button in the upper right corner to expand the view
 7. Tags
     - These are used to group like pages so you can find them easier
-    - Ex: #MENUS will be used to mark all pages that are menus
+    - Ex: "EARLY BIRD" will be used to mark all pages that are about Early Bird

 ##### Icons
 - 👆 : hover or click on the links
 - 🔎 : take a look at this info, its important
 - ⬅️⬇️ : follow the arrow where it says to go